 The Disaster Recovery (DR) stakes are higher than ever.
 No longer is being able to recover “eventually” an acceptable strategy.
 Users and application owners at organizations of all sizes are expecting to be back online within hours, no matter how significant the disaster.
 The problem is IT budgets are not increasing at the same rate as DR expectations.
 Lack of DR budget is forcing IT to create more innovative disaster recovery plans.
 One option under consideration is “the cloud”.
 Cloud backup and DR promise to lower costs and decrease recovery times, but using the cloud comes with its own set of problems.
 IT planners need to factor in these potential problems before making the leap to Cloud DR.

 While there is a lot of information, mostly found on vendor pages, on how wonderful cloud backup and DR is, there is not a lot of information on its potential downsides.
 In this column we will introduce some of those challenges.
-For even more information, join me live on Wednesday the 11th at Noon Central time for our Webinar “Cloud DR, is it worth the cost?”.
+For even more information watch our on demand webinar “Cloud DR, is it worth the cost?”.

 The Problems With Cloud DR